simces/VU-blockchain/hash_gen/README.md

 ### Hash algorithm comparison

 In an attempt to dive a bit deeper into the comparisons, I've decided to compare all the algorithms I could get my hands on.
 Some of them are from the time when I took the course initially in **2021**, and some of them are from **2023**.
-Also, I would like to apologize in advance if I imported the algorithms incorrectly, which would cause them to slow down/malfunction, and not display accurate results.
+Also, I would like to apologize to the authors in advance if I imported the algorithms incorrectly, which would cause them to slow down/malfunction, and not perform as they should.

 All the algorithms (and their authors) from 2021: